Mega Millions Jackpot Increases To $430 Million For Friday Night's Draw On CBS4

 MIAMI (CBSMiami) – The Mega Millions jackpot has reached a whopping $430 million after nobody won the top prize on Tuesday.

-The Mega Millions jackpot hasn’t been won since February 19.READ MORE: Out Of Work?
-These Places Are Hiring
+The Mega Millions jackpot hasn’t been won since February 19.READ MORE: Stimulus Check Update: Will You Get A Fourth Relief Payment?

-The winner of the multi-state Mega Millions jackpot can choose to get their jackpot in 30 annual installments or take a lump-sum payment of $291.1 million before taxes.READ MORE: Broward Transit Resumes Collecting Bus Fares On June 1st
+The winner of the multi-state Mega Millions jackpot can choose to get their jackpot in 30 annual installments or take a lump-sum payment of $291.1 million before taxes.READ MORE: Parkland Shooting Survivors David Hogg, Sam Fuentes Reflect After Filming New Doc: 'We Live In A Society Where We Really Don't Value Human Life'

 Mega Millions jackpots start at $20 million and roll until the jackpot is won.
 Players win by matching the five white ball numbers (1-70) and the Mega Ball number (1-25).
-The overall odds of winning a prize in the game are approximately one-in-24.MORE NEWS: Arrest Made After Woman Sexually Assaulted By Strange Man Who Crawled Into Her Bed In Miami Beach Hostel
+The overall odds of winning a prize in the game are approximately one-in-24.MORE NEWS: Cyclist Killed In Overnight Hit And Run In Kendall

 Be sure to watch the Mega Millions drawing on Friday night during the CBS4 News at 11, your official lottery station.